CHÂTEAU CHEVAL BLANC 1971

 Jean-Marc Quarin

-(05-2000) Not decanted.
+Not decanted.
 Dark red color.
 Medium intensity.
 Evolved.
 Very fine nose.
 Complex.
 Orange.
 Gingerbread.
 Lemon.
 Grapefruit.
 Wild strawberry.
 Caramel.
 Clean and supple attack, developing on a very, very smooth structure.
-Very slow, complex and smooth evolution, almost sweet.
-Final on fine and subtle tannin, totally surprisingly rich for a Cabernet Franc.
-Yield 18 hl / ha.
+Very slow complex and gentle evolution, almost sweet.
+Finish on a fine and subtle tannin, totally surprising in its richness for a Cabernet Franc.
+Yield 18 hl/ha.

 91 / 100